-Submissions / nominations for the 2023 EAA Book Prize must be received by the EAA Secretariat at firstname.lastname@example.org before 28 February 2023.
+Submissions / nominations for the 2024 EAA Book Prize must be received by the EAA Secretariat at firstname.lastname@example.org before 29 February 2024.

-- to books that have had, or are expected to have, a formative influence on the direction and character of archaeological research
+- books that have had, or are expected to have, a formative influence on the direction and character of archaeological research

-- to books that are written for the general public and present the results of archaeological research to a broader audience
+- books that are written for the general public and present the results of archaeological research to a broader audience

 - Books for nomination need to have been published in the 36 months before the annual nomination deadline

-- The first author must be a Member of the EAA at the time of nomination for the prize
+- The first author must be a Member of the EAA at the time of nomination for the Prize

 - Books published in an EAA-series (Themes or Elements) are ineligible

 - Books must thematically address archaeological research, archaeology and public relations, or archaeological heritage management (cf. Art.
 1)

 - The book needs to be published in English.
 Bilingual publications are welcome if this includes an English version of the entire book

-3. Application for nominations
+3. Application for Nominations

 EAA Members can submit their own books for nomination

 - EAA Members can submit books from other EAA Members for nomination pending author's consent

 - The EAA Book Prize Committee (cf. Art.
 8) solicits nominations and selects recipients for the Prize.

 A book will be evaluated in the format in which it was designed to be read.
 A link to the digital copy in the format or on the platform for which it was designed and / or a colour PDF of the nominated book must be received by the EAA Secretariat at email@example.com by 29 February 2024.

-5. Evaluation criteria
+5. Evaluation Criteria